<img src="http://www.sas15k01.com/49531.png" style="display:none;">

 Versailles Group - M&A Deals

 Investing in an MBS is similar to lending money to a homebuyer taking on a mortgage.
 However, instead of receiving a mortgage that is financed solely by the bank, the mortgage is funded by an open market of investors.
 Investors reap a return on their investment via the interest rate associated with monthly payments on the mortgage.
-Because of this functionality, it is clear why a MBS can also be referred to as a “mortgage pass through.”
-Mortgage backed securities generally achieve a rate of return that is slightly better than government treasury bills or high grade corporate debt.
+Because of this functionality, it is clear why an MBS can also be referred to as a “mortgage pass through.”
+Mortgage-backed securities generally achieve a rate of return that is slightly better than government treasury bills or high-grade corporate debt.

 Topics: International, M&A